adityamedhe/live-components/README.md

 ### Test Server Application
 - The test application that uses the implementations of `EntityStoreWatchManager` and `ClientManager` is located in the `test-server` directory.
 It is an illustrative application that imports both the packages, configures them to work together to serve client requests for listening to entity changes.

-### LiveComponents Client [TODO]
+### User Interface Agent
-- WIP.
-This will be a client side library that knows how to communicate with a specific implementation of `ClientManager` and provide abstractions to listen and respond to entity changes in the entity store by updating the user interface in the browser.
+- This will be a client side library that knows how to communicate with a specific implementation of `ClientManager` and provide abstractions to listen and respond to entity changes in the entity store by updating the user interface in the browser.
 - We plan to do a sample implementation using ReactJS and SocketIO client libraries.
 In that way we can create a base React component that knows how to communicate with the server and get the entity changes and then allow the programmer to extend such a component so that they may provide custom UI using the data retrieved from the server.
 Refer ReactJS docs for more details.

+---

+TODO:

+- [X] Fix types -- add generics
+- [ ] Loading prop to be injected in wrapped component
+- [ ] Support initial retrieval so that current value is displayed even before first change
+- [ ] Enhance and create a meaningful `test-server` and `test-client`